 The mission of Project Implicit is to educate the public about bias and to provide a “virtual laboratory” for collecting data on the internet.
 Project Implicit scientists produce high-impact research that forms the basis of our scientific knowledge about bias and disparities.

 Project Implicit was founded in 1998 by three scientists – Dr. Tony Greenwald (University of Washington), Dr. Mahzarin Banaji (Harvard University), and Dr. Brian Nosek (University of Virginia).
-Project Implicit Health (formerly Project Implicit Mental Health) launched in 2011 and is led by Bethany Teachman (University of Virginia) and Matt Nock (Harvard University).
+Project Implicit Health (formerly Project Implicit Mental Health) launched in 2011 and is led by Dr. Bethany Teachman (University of Virginia) and Dr. Matt Nock (Harvard University).